sumit2011/sumit2011.github.io/stack/index.md

 ```

 ## The main function
-In this C++ code, the `main` function demonstrates the usage of a stack data structure implemented through the `stack` class.
+In this C++ code, the `main` function demonstrates the usage of a stack.
 Firstly, it creates a stack object `st` with a size of 5.
 Then, it uses the `push` function to add three elements (22, 33, and 44) to the stack.
-The `peek` function is called to print the top element (44).
-Subsequently, the `pop` function is used to remove the top element from the stack, and `peek` is called again to print the new top element (33).
-This process is repeated two more times with the last element (22) being popped, and `peek` is called again, but the stack is now empty.
+The `peek` function is called to print the top element `44`.
+Subsequently, the `pop` function is used to remove the top element from the stack, and `peek` is called again to print the new top element `33`.
+This process is repeated two more times with the last element `22` being popped, and `peek` is called again, but the stack is now empty.
 Finally, the `isempty` function is called to verify if the stack is empty, and it prints ***stack is empty*** as the output, confirming that the stack is empty at this point.

 ```c++
 int main(){